arcan1s/netctl-gui/README.md

   * `-DBUILD_LIBRARY:BOOL=0` - do not build library
   * `-DBUILD_PLASMOID:BOOL=0` - do not build Plasmoid
   * `-DBUILD_TEST:BOOL=1` - build auto tests for the library and the helper
+  * `-DUSE_CAPABILITIES` - use setcap to get privileges to the helper
   * `-DUSE_QT5:BOOL=0` - use Qt4 instead of Qt5 for GUI

 Additional information